nikhil-sinnarkar/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To train the model, I used Adam Optimizer with learning rate = 0.001

-I kept the batch size as 128 and changed the number of epochs to 25.
+I changed the batch size to 100 and the number of epochs to 25.

 #### 4. Getting the desired validation accuracy (i.e. > 0.93).